mauritssilvis/challenges/java/java-project-cli/README.md

 With this part of the [Java challenges](..) project, I provide the code and settings for a Java project set up using the command line.

-Below, I give detailed [background information](#1-background) on the project's [code](#11-java).
+Below, I give detailed [background information](#1-background) on the project’s [code](#11-java).
 In addition, I list several [issues](#2-issues-and-solutions) that can occur when setting up a Java project.
 I also describe solutions to these issues.

-The listed commands assume the working directory corresponds to this project's main folder and can, for example, be executed using Bash.
+The listed commands assume the working directory corresponds to this project’s main folder and can, for example, be executed using Bash.
 I describe this command-line interface in the [Bash section](../#22-bash) of the [Java challenges](..) project.

 ## 1. Background